objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 The preprocessor removes comments from the code and converts the code in accordance with macros and executes other directives, starting with the “#” symbol (such as #include, #define, various directives like #pragma).
-The result is a single edited file with human-readable code that can be submitted to the compiler.
+The result is a single edited file with human-readable code that the compiler will get.

 2) The compiler receives the finished code file and converts it into machine code, presented in an object file.
 At the compilation stage, parsing occurs, which checks whether the code matches rules of a specific programming language.
-Next, the code is parsed into machine code according to the rules.
+Next, the parsing occurs preprocessor code into machine code according to the rules.
 At the end of its work, the compiler optimizes the resulting machine code and produces an object file.
 To speed up compilation, different files of the same project are compiled in parallel, that is, we receive several object files at once.